Maritime zoning for Costa Rica beach front property

 Also, if you want to purchase land ON the beach, it will not be titled (as a rule).
 As in many other countries in the world, Costa Rica’s beaches are public property.
-So, if you would like to build or buy a beachfront home or business, you should familiarize yourself with the special rules regarding beach front property in Costa Rica, take your precautions and make sure you check on all the beachfront property restrictions.
+So, if you would like to build or buy a beachfront home or business, you should familiarize yourself with the special rules regarding a beachfront property in Costa Rica.
+Take your precautions and make sure you check on all the beachfront property restrictions.

 The Maritime Zoning Law for beachfront property